aery32/aery32-refguide/source/clsdrv/serial_port.rst

 Class instantiation
 -------------------

-To instantiate a Serial Port class driver we need to tell its constructor method which USART module we like to use.
+To instantiate a Serial Port class driver you need to tell its constructor which USART module you like to use.
 Additionally input and output DMA buffers, *idma* and *odma*, are needed.

 First allocate some space for the the DMA buffers: